takashi-ishio/NCDSearch/README.md

 You can input code fragments using STDIN, a query file, or command line arguments.

-        java -jar ncdsearch.jar dir_or_file -lang java < query
+        java -jar ncdsearch.jar dir_or_file -lang java -q - < query
         java -jar ncdsearch.jar dir_or_file -lang java -q query.txt
         java -jar ncdsearch.jar dir_or_file -lang java -q query.txt -sline 10 -eline 20
         java -jar ncdsearch.jar dir_or_file -lang java -e my code fragments

- - The program reads a source code fragment from STDIN by default.
  - The `-q` option specifies a file for a code fragment.  `-sline` and `-eline` specifies lines of code in a file as a query.
 In the third example, lines 10 through 20 of the query.txt file are selected as a query.
+   - If a file name is "-", the tool reads a query from the standard input.
  - The `-e` option directly specifies a code fragment in command line arguments.
    Note that all the arguments after `-e` are regarded as a query code snippet.